 Choosing which Categories of Results to Show in Universal Search

 Each of the different kinds of documents may be kept in separate databases, so that for instance, there’s a separate news category database, a separate product category data base, a separate image category database, and so on.
+These are separate and new properties of Google, but are parts of the search engine, broken off into vertical searches.

 When someone performs a universal search, each of the databases may be searched to find the most relevant results in that database for the query terms that were entered by a searcher, and the results from each of those may be ranked.